Artwork by Ghada Amer, featured in our July 2013 issue

-By mid-2014 we will be unveiling a breath-taking new project that is fully aligned with our goal of stimulating the transmission of literature.
+By the end of 2014 we hope to unveil a groundbreaking new project that is fully aligned with our goal of stimulating the transmission of literature.
 We seek a business developer (ideally with some experience in Internet-related publishing) to help us conceptualize and implement a sustainable business model for this side project; this will enable us to keep Asymptote free to our readers after the next year.

 All Asymptote staff work from home and communicate via email and gmail or Skype chat.